ymollard/python-advanced-slides/exercises.md

 - 6.1.
 Install [tox](https://tox.readthedocs.io/en/latest/) with pip

 - 6.3.
-Create a basic `tox.ini` so that your packaged is built and tested both with e.g. Python 3.8 and 3.9 (or any Python version available on your system)
+Create a basic `tox.ini` so that your package is built and tested both with e.g. Python 3.8 and 3.9 (or any Python version available on your system)

 - 6.4.
 Run tox and make sure all tests pass in both environments